 The Thomas Algorithm

 The Thomas Algorithm is a general algorithm to solve tridiagonal matrix problems.
-In 1-D it is very applicable, as it uses the relationships of the three diagonals of the matrix to reduce the problem down to a single diagonal which can then be solved, as illustrated below (reproduced from Duderstadt and Hamilton, pg.
-189.
+In 1-D it is very applicable, as it uses the relationships of the three diagonals of the matrix to reduce the problem down to a single diagonal which can then be solved, as illustrated below in Fig. 3 [1].

 Fig. 3.
 The Thomas Algorithm method of solving a tridiagonal matrix, represented visually.

-However, due to the nature of 2-D matrices, it is not relevant, as 2-D matrices are not tridiagonal at all, but contain seven diagonals, as shown below.
+However, due to the nature of 2-D matrices, it is not relevant, as 2-D matrices are not tridiagonal at all, but contain seven diagonals, as shown in Fig. 4 below.

 Fig. 4.
-A 2-D equation will have a 3-D matrix with a total of seven diagonals, rendering the Thomas Algorithm incapable of solving the PDE model.
-Reproduced from Duderstadt and Hamilton, pg 188.
+A 2-D equation will have a 3-D matrix with a total of seven diagonals, rendering the Thomas Algorithm incapable of solving the PDE model [1].

 Despite my brute forces attempts to force the data to conform to an algorithm that it could not, I was completely unable to solve the equation in 2-D using the Thomas Algorithm, as expected.
 Unfortunately, I was unable to comprehend why I could not make the solution work, rather focusing on the fact that I could not.
 I spent an excessive amount of time tinkering with the code in a vain hope to make it work.
 Finally, after another read-through of Duderstadt, I understood what the problem was.
 Because the geometry did not line up properly, I would need to use a different iterative method to solve the 2-D diffusion equation.